 Hybrid cars are less dependent on fossil fuels than their gas-only counterpart.
 Many hyrbids boast mileage per gallon (mpg) in the 50s and 60s compared to gas cars which typically only get 20-30.

 What Are the Cons of Hybrid Cars?

 Just like any other car type, you’ll also find some faults with hybrids.
 Here are some of them:

 1. High Upfront Costs

 You’ll likely face a high price tag if you’re thinking about buying a hybrid.
-The tech alongside the motor, electronics, batteries, and production cost of a hybrid car is more expensive than a gasoline-powered vehicle.
+The tech alongside a hybrid car’s motor, electronics, batteries, and production cost is more expensive than a gasoline-powered vehicle.

 2. More Components to Repair